HerringtonDarkholme/Pat-Mat/README.md

 [There](https://github.com/natefaubion/matches.js) [are](https://github.com/jfd/match-js) [pretty](https://github.com/dherman/pattern-match) [much](https://github.com/pb82/MissMatch) [pattern](https://github.com/puffnfresh/bilby.js) [matching](https://github.com/jiyinyiyong/coffee-pattern) [libraries](https://github.com/bramstein/funcy) [existing](https://github.com/natefaubion/sparkler).
 However, few of them are feature rich.
 Even though some libraries are powerful,  they are either deprecated or require advanced [macro](https://github.com/mozilla/sweet.js) system.

 This repository, highly inspired by Scala, aims at creating a feature-rich pattern matching library while keeping every thing like plain old JavaScript.
-Being more powerful and concise is this library's Raison d'être.
+Being more powerful and concise is this library's _Raison d'être_.

 Pat-Mat itself was written in CoffeeScript so all the example are also presented in that language.
 Pat-Mat looks better with Coffee's DSL extensibility.
 If you don't bother brew a jar of coffee, just add curly braces, `return` and etc. to make it work.